particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection
 - Realtek RTL8722DM MCU (BLE and Wi-Fi)
 - Cellular modem
-  - Quectel BG95-M5 LTE Cat M1 (North America)
+  - M404: Quectel BG95-M5 LTE Cat M1/2G (Global)
-  - Quectel EG91-EX LTE Cat 1 with 2G/3G fallback (EMEAA)
+  - M524: Quectel EG91-EX LTE Cat 1 with 2G/3G fallback (EMEAA)
+  - M635: Quectel BG95-M5 LTE Cat M1/2G (Global with satellite)

+The M404 is fully supported in the United States, Canada, and Mexico.
+It is in beta testing in other locations.
+See the [carrier list](/reference/cellular/cellular-carriers/?tab=Msom&region=byRegion) for country compatibility information.

 ### MCU